Sir Peter Cosgrove

-Prior to his current role he held regional leadership roles at Credit Suisse in Singapore & Zurich and with Bendigo & Adelaide Bank Ltd. Alastair is a Chartered Accountant having started his career in the Corporate Advisory practice of Ernst & Young.
+Prior to his current role he held regional leadership roles at Credit Suisse in Singapore & Zurich and at Bendigo & Adelaide Bank Ltd. Alastair is a Chartered Accountant having started his career in the Corporate Advisory Practice of Ernst & Young.

 Managing director, Wirra Wirra Vineyards